Learning how to make homemade cheddar cheese popcorn will change snacktime forever! Enjoy it on movie night or at the holidays!

 How do you get cheese to stick to popcorn?

 Salted or unsalted butter will work great.
-I typically use salted, but if you use unsalted you may wish to add some more salt to compensate.
+I typically use salted butter, but if you use unsalted you may wish to add some more salt to compensate.

 Feel free to substitute vegan butter here if you like!